-The issues with HSTS are numerous and diverse throughout Franklin County and pose the largest set of problems when considering their effects on water quality.
-While the legal responsibilities lie with the owners of HSTSs and the legal authority lies with Franklin County Public Health, the Franklin County Stormwater Partnership agencies are working together to provide guidance and alternatives to owners of malfunctioning or failing systems.
-In Franklin County, this issue also involves the local municipalities (including the City of Columbus) for long term, sanitary sewer resolutions.
-Further understanding of the HSTSs management challenges and viable options for addressing failing or malfunctioning HSTSs is available in a separate Illicit Discharge Detection and Elimination planning document is available through Franklin County Public Health.
+While the legal responsibilities of HSTSs lie with the owners of the systems and the legal authority for regulating these systems lies with Franklin County Public Health, the Franklin County Stormwater Partnership agencies continue working together to provide guidance and alternatives to owners of malfunctioning or failing systems.
+In Franklin County, this issue also involves the local municipalities (including the City of Columbus) for long--term, sanitary sewer resolutions.
+Further understanding of the HSTSs management and viable options for addressing failing or malfunctioning HSTSs is available in a separate Illicit Discharge Detection and Elimination Plan available through Franklin County Public Health.